-- VI.
+VI.
 State Impact.
-Federal States operating Cooperative Agreements under Section 21 (d) of the OSH Act are required to follow the instructions outlined in this Notice. - VII.
-Significant Changes. - A. Attached to this Notice are instructions for a Consultation Project Plan pilot of which Regions I and V are participants, See Appendixes P, Q and R. All other Consultation Project Managers and Regional staff must follow the Consultation Annual Project Plan (CAPP) instructions outlined below and provided within the Consultation Policies and Procedures Manual (CPPM). - B. States are required to provide information on the number of sites that participate in Safety and Health Achievement Recognition Program (SHARP).
-Data for these cooperative programs will be collected, tracked and monitored by OSHA via the web application as part of the OSHA Strategic Management Plan.
-Consultation Project Managers are to discuss and negotiate with the Regional Administrator's representative, anticipated increases in SHARP and Pre-SHARP participation rates, See Appendix F. - C. Deviations from minimum staffing requirements must receive prior approval from the Director of DCSP, See X.B.4. - D. Travel costs and per diem expenses related to travel whether in furtherance of the consultation operations or administering the agreement will not be reimbursed to States, for personnel outside the Cooperative Agreement. - VIII.
+Federal States operating Cooperative Agreements under Section 21(d) of the OSH Act and the four states that have 23(g) Public Employee Only Plans, are required to follow the instructions outlined in this Notice.

+VII.
+Significant Changes.

+- A. States in Regions I and V participating in the Consultation Project Plan Pilot through FY 2007, will submit a streamlined Cooperative Agreement application that will include financial documents, an assessment of the progress made towards FY 2006 goals, activities, and any updates and/or amendments to FY 2007 goals; see Appendix P; Federal Cooperative Agreement Application for FY 2007.
+All other Federal Consultation Project Managers and Regional staff must follow the Consultation Annual Project Plan (CAPP) instructions outlined below and provided within the Consultation Policies and Procedures Manual (CPPM). - VIII.
 Deadlines for Submission and Approval.
 Office of Management and Budget (OMB) Circulars A-102 and A-110 require that Cooperative Agreement awards be made at least 10 days prior to the beginning of the Cooperative Agreement period.
-It is the responsibility of the Regional Administrator to establish deadlines for CAPP submission, to facilitate National Office receipt of the Consultation Agreement on or before August 15 2005.
-Final Cooperative Agreement approval letters are to be anticipated by September 20, 2005. - IX.
+It is the responsibility of the Regional Administrator to establish deadlines for CAPP submission, to facilitate National Office receipt of the Consultation Agreement on or before August 15, 2006.
+Final Cooperative Agreement approval letters are to be anticipated by September 20, 2006. - IX.
 Funding Levels.
-All amounts entered in the Cooperative Agreement (Form OSHA 110), the Application for Federal Assistance (SF 424) and the related worksheet(s) must be based on the FY 2005 final base awards.
-States unable to meet the required matching funds for this award level, should complete the application to reflect the award level for which it can match. - X. Consultation Project Manager's Responsibilities.
-Consultation Project Managers are responsible for the completion of the Consultation Cooperative Agreement Application package and submission of two copies to the Regional Administrator and two copies with original signatures to the National Office on or before August 15, 2005.
+All amounts entered in the Cooperative Agreement (Form OSHA-110), the Application for Federal Assistance (SF-424) and the related worksheet(s) must be based on the FY 2006 final base awards.
+States unable to meet the required matching funds for this award level should complete the application to reflect the award level for which it can match. - X. Consultation Project Manager's Responsibilities.
+Consultation Project Managers are responsible for the completion of the Consultation Cooperative Agreement Application package and submission of two copies to the Regional Administrator and two copies with original signatures to the National Office on or before August 15, 2006.
 The copies to the National Office with original signatures should be forwarded to the attention of:

 Arlene Williams

 U.S. Department of Labor

 Occupational Safety and Health Administration

+200 Constitution Avenue, NW

+Room N-3419

-200 Constitution Avenue NW Room N-3419 Washington, DC 20210
+Washington, DC 20210